Theoretical Foundations of Conformal Prediction

 We are now ready to state the theorem, which establishes the impossibility of guaranteeing training-conditional coverage for full conformal prediction in the setting of a nonatomic feature distribution.

-\begin{theorem} Let $P$ be any distribution on $\cX\times\cY$ such that the marginal $P_X$ is nonatomic.
+\begin{theorem}[Failure of training-conditional coverage for full conformal prediction] Let $P$ be any distribution on $\cX\times\cY$ such that the marginal $P_X$ is nonatomic.
 Then there exists a symmetric conformal score function $s$ such that, when running full conformal prediction with this choice of $s$, the training-conditional coverage probability satisfies